 Established in 2007 as the Seil Natural History Group, the LNHG adopted its present name in 2013 to reflect the geographical spread of its activities.
-It has nearly 100 members from all over Lorn and beyond.
+It has over 120 members from all over Lorn and beyond.

 Benefits of membership include:

 - Other special events including boat trips and fungus forays

 - Input into locations of field trips – we are happy to visit your local patch!